libretro/fuse-libretro/README.md

 Some Beta 128 disk interface games (TR-DOS `.trd`/`.scl`) span more than one disk and prompt you to swap disks mid-game (e.g. *Black Raven*, *UFO 2: Devils of Abyss*).
 Load these via an `.m3u` playlist listing each disk image path on its own line, and use your frontend's Disk Control menu (in RetroArch: Quick Menu > Disk Control) to eject and swap to the next disk when the game asks for it.

+Note: disk writes are kept in memory only.
+Nothing is ever written back to your image files, and swapping a disk out discards any unsaved in-game changes to it (in-game disk saves do not survive a swap or closing the core).
+This has always been true of this core; the Disk Control menu just makes it visible.

 ## Save States

 Supported.